-The term “Metal” is originated from the Greek word “metallon” which means “mine, quarry, metal”.
+The term “Metal” originated from the Greek word “metallon” which means “mine, quarry, metal”.
 A metal is defined as a material that forms positive ions by losing electrons during chemical reactions.
-Metals are characterized by hardness, good heat and thermal conductivity, bright luster, ability to resonate sound, high density, and high melting point.
+Metals are characterized by hardness, good heat, thermal conductivity, bright luster, ability to resonate sound, high density, and high melting point.
 With the exception of mercury, metals are solids at room temperature.
 There are a great variety of metals that are available in nature.
 Depending on a variety of properties or characteristics, different types of metals can be found.
 In the following paragraphs, we will learn about the types of metals and their classification.

 Types of Metals

 As already stated that metals can be classified considering some properties as the reference.
 The different types of metal classifications are listed below:

 Depending on the atomic structure and periodic table, metals are classified into the following five groups:

 Alkali metals are highly reactive soft metals found in the first column on the left side of the Periodic Table.
 There are six alkali metals; sodium, lithium, potassium, rubidium, francium, and cesium.
 They have one electron in their outermost s sub-shell.

 Alkaline Earth Metals:

 Alkaline earth metals have 2 electrons in their outermost s sub-shell and are usually harder and denser than alkali metals.
 While burning, they make a distinct color in their flames.
 There are six alkaline earth metals.
 They are beryllium, calcium, barium, magnesium, strontium, and radium.
 They are listed in column 2 on the left side of the periodic table.